-Less common, rare risks (less than 1 in 100) include superficial nerve injury to the leg causing an area of permanent numbness or weakness/paralysis of the leg.
+Less common, rare risks (less than 1 in 100) include superficial nerve injury to the arm causing an area of permanent numbness or weakness/paralysis of the arm, hand or fingers.

-Swelling of a leg may occur with the possibility of deep vein thrombosis or pulmonary embolism.
+Swelling of an arm or leg may occur with the possibility of deep vein thrombosis or pulmonary embolism.